chuazy94/zy_blog_2/_posts/2021-04-17-mikel-arteta-50.md

 The key question remains – is Arteta the right man for the job?
 Has he brought back (or is bringing back) an identity to the football club which was once synonymous with attractive attacking football?

 In my attempt to answer such questions in the midst of the 2nd and 3rd lockdown here in the UK, I decided to turn to the data to see if they would tell me anything interesting.
-The data used in the following visualisations were scraped from <a href="https://www.whoscored.com">whoscored.com</a> and plots were visualised using Python.
+The data used in the following visualisations were scraped from <a href="https://www.whoscored.com">whoscored.com</a> and plots were visualised using Python (you can check out my rather messy code on my Github profile!).
 In this initial post, I will be introducing and discussing the use of passing networks to evaluate team performances.
 Subsequently, in my attempt to dethrone Jamie Carragher and Gary Neville from Sky Sports Monday Night Football, I will utilise my far from professional football knowledge and plots to assess Arteta's performance.

 ## Passing Networks